 If you live alone or spend time at home alone, the thought may have crossed your mind, “What if I fall?
 How will I get help if I can’t get to the telephone?”
 Those are valid questions, and the answer is a medical alert system, also called a personal emergency response system or “PERS”.
 They provide you and your family members with peace of mind.
-In fact, Texas A&M suggests that these systems “may help further independent living,” and that’s welcome news to seniors who value their independence.

 What is a Medical Alert System?